Find out more about a career as a GP or academic training and keep up to date with news on Facebook.

-General Practice has much to offer, providing many opportunities to apply your medical expertise and skills.
-With more national investment, it’s a good time to choose GP as a career:
+General practice has much to offer, providing many opportunities to apply your medical expertise and skills.
+With a national investment plan to help support and transform practices it’s a good time to train as a GP.

-The role of the GP is developing.
-In the practice you are likely to work with and typically lead a multi-disciplinary team.
+Primary care and the role of the GP is developing.
+In practice you are likely to work with or lead a multi-disciplinary team.

-General practice enables you to explore further opportunities such as: educator, urgent care centre /A&E, sports team, community rehabilitation, expedition, CCG board, events - stadiums and gigs, health tech, and media and magazine work.
+General practice enables you to explore further opportunities working for example as an educator, in urgent care /A&E, sports teams, community rehabilitation, on expedition, CCG board, stadiums and gigs, health tech, media journalist and magazine work.

-The Royal College of General Practitioners (RCGP) has produced a series of videos and a guide showcasing a career in general practice.
-This is part of the College’s Think GP campaign.
+The Royal College of General Practitioners (RCGP) has produced a series of videos and a Think GP guide about a career in general practice.

 Read these reports: The future of primary care creating teams for tomorrow and By choice not by chance a look at students experience through medical school.
 Find out more about pursuing a career as a GP or academic GP training.